 It may or may not come to a surprise that there is a slight learning curve when it comes to applying and preventing common Color Street problems.
 It is not a hard product to master, but there are problems that I see come up frequently.
+And because of this a lot of people end up asking “can Color Street ruin my nails?”
 It’s important to troubleshoot when these problems occur to get the best application possible.
 You’ll love your nails more and they’ll love you back!

 This post contains affiliate links for products that I personally use or believe you will love based on quality.
 If you click on a link and make a purchase I may receive a small commission (at no additional cost to you).
-This helps support my rainbow to continue to make great content for you!
+This helps support and enable me to continue to make emazing content for you!

 Let’s get to solving these Color Street problems and making sure you know how to troubleshoot on your own!